 Students may also choose the Nanoscience and Molecular Engineering (NME) Option.
 Students who select this option are required to complete six credits of NME core courses and the Sensors and Devices concentration.

-UW EE programs have received accreditation from ABET, which establishes quality standards for university engineering programs.
+UW ECE programs have received accreditation from ABET, which establishes quality standards for university engineering programs.